The Best Cuban Restaurants In Miami guide image

 Why are we telling you to drive to Redland?
 Because it’s where the best pan con minuta we’ve ever eaten is.
 Reyes is a big open-air straw hut that sells local produce, honey, and fresh juice.
 But you’re coming here for Cuban food.
 Everything is hyper-local.
 The minuta is from a nearby fish farm, and you can thank Redland pigs for your lechon.
 Plus, portions are huge.
 They give you so much shredded vaca frita, it’s hard to close the styrofoam box it comes in.
 But we’re willing to make the drive again for that pan con minuta.
 The minuta is meaty, the onions are vinegary, and the potato sticks are crunchy.
 End your meal with the dulce de leche cortada with sugary milk curds that squeak when you bite them.

 Cafe La Trova is many things.
 It’s a Little Havana bar with excellent cocktails, a venue for live music, and one of Miami’s best Cuban restaurants.
-You’ll also find a mixture of people inside: locals celebrating a birthday and tourists—some come straight from the airport and leave their rolling bags with the host.
+It's also always one of the most fun dinner spots in Miami, which is why you'll find people here celebrating a birthday or tourists (some come straight from the airport with rolling bags) looking to drink mojitos and dance.
 We don’t blame them.
-The drinks are cold and the arroz con pollo is one of Miami’s best.
-But there’s one important thing Cafe La Trova always is: fun.
+The drinks are cold and the arroz con pollo is one of the city's best.
 The bartenders sporadically whip out instruments to play along with the band, and dancing in the dining room is encouraged.
 It’s a rare party restaurant that cares as much about the food and cocktails as it does about the scene.

 If you’re from Miami, there’s a good chance you formed core memories here, sucking down cold batidos through narrow straws, pressing your face against the steam counter to get a better look at the lechon’s pig head, and finding a picnic table by the fans while your parents ordered.
 Since then, a lot has changed in Miami, but not at the Palacio De Los Jugos on West Flagler.
 There are just a lot more locations now—and with good reason.
 The skin surrounding Palacio’s chicharrones is bubbly and crunchy, and their arroz con pollo is fluffy.
 But you have to get a batido—thick milkshakes made with local tropical fruits—and order the batido de mamey.